 View this post on Instagram

 But while many netizens have been impressed by Xiubandrng’s technique, there are those who remain skeptical of the effectivity of his methods and tools of choice.
 Others have pointed out, however, that Xiubandrng’s apparent use of epoxy and resin on the ramen could replicate ceramic to a certain degree and be sufficient for a quick, temporary fix.
+See The Epoxy Resin about difference in epoxy and resin.

 Some YouTubers have tried replicating Xiubandrng’s technique, but no one seems to know how to actually pull it off: